 That would look much better than those rather short legs.
 It just has this weird slope, but it’s hard to see that in this picture.
 This is the divan I have been working on.
 I’ve got the cushion attached and it has been taking some getting used to.
 I kind of like the arm bolsters, but the cushion itself doesn’t seem very cushy.
 I think I need to add more filler to the cushion.

 How to Make Couch Cushions More Fluff

 Couch cushions can easily be re-fluffed by punching them, adding upholstery foam inserts or polyester fiber, and even buttons.
-Sometimes, the cushions don’t need to be fluffed; your couch needs some structural repairs.
+Sometimes, the cushions don’t need to be fluffed; your divan needs some structural repairs.

 Read all about these tips explained below.

 - Sit often.
 If your new furniture is stiff, sit on it every chance you get.
 Your body weight will press the cushions to break them in.
 If this method doesn’t work, try punching the pillows or fluffing them with your hands.
 Remember to flip the cushions constantly, so they’re fluffed symmetrically.

 - Dance on them.
 There’s nothing like a quick dance session to fluff up your pillows.
 Put some clean socks on and walk on the cushions, ensuring you touch every inch of their surface.
 Remember to turn them upside down and repeat the process.
 Do this every day until the sofa cushions get as soft as you need.

 - Pro tip: Don’t jump to buy new divan cushions too hard if they’re upholstered with leather because this material is prone to tears.

 - Add some premium polyester fiber from Walmart if your sofa cushions still sag at the corners.
 Cut the lining and stuff the fiber.
 Don’t clump the filling before inserting it.
 Turn the pillow on the other side and repeat the process.
 Play it by feel and stuff where you need to.
 Sew up the lining quickly.